atbcb/ICTTestingBaseline/docs/11Forms.md

 1. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, error messages, error correction suggestions, etc.

 ### Test Instructions
-1. Check that each form field/control is programmatically related to all its relevant instructions and cues (textual and graphical), including groupings, order of completion, special conditions or qualifiers, input formatting, etc. This may be done using methods such as (but not restricted to):
+1. Check that each form field/control is programmatically related to all its relevant instructions and cues (textual and graphical), including groupings, order of completion, special conditions or qualifiers, input formatting, etc. Check that the accessible name and accessible description are adequate.
+Reference [HTML Accessibility API Mappings 1.0](https://www.w3.org/TR/html-aam-1.0/#input-type-text-input-type-password-input-type-search-input-type-tel-input-type-url-and-textarea-element) for details on techniques that contribute to the computation of the accessible name and accessible description.
-   * fieldset-legend grouping
-   * label-for association
-   * aria labeling (e.g. aria-labeledby, aria-label)
-   * the TITLE attribute

 ##### Test Results for SC 3.3.1, 3.3.2
 * If any of the above checks fail, then the content fails these SCs.